jjmalina/pygotham-2015/README.md

 # PyGotham 2015 - Building a Real-Time Analytics Service with InfluxDB

-My slides and code for PyGotham 2015.
-All in Python 3!
+My slides and code for PyGotham 2015, which you can watch the video for [here](http://www.pyvideo.org/video/3815/building-a-real-time-analytics-service-with-influ).

+This all runs in Python 3 btw.
+Haven't tested Python 2.

 RTBTC is a Flask app that subscribes to the [Coinbase Exchange websocket feed](https://docs.exchange.coinbase.com/?python#websocket-feed) and writes data to InfluxDB.